…and not hard rubber

 I knocked off early, ready for celebrating, organised the babysitter and took my wife out for dinner.
 I told her what had happened.
 I was so excited.
 She thought I was nuts.

 Next day I performed a complete feed test, with the feeds in the fountain pens.
 What a disappointment.
-The feed performed only slightly better.
-Much less than expected, obviously.
+The feed functioned only slightly better.
+Much less than expected, indeed.
 Oh, life’s roller coaster.

 I cut an inked feed and etched feed and cut them apart, once along the ink capillary and once through the overflow capillary chamber.
 It was evident, visible to my naked eyes.
 The etching acid had barely entered the capillaries, into the overflow for about 1 – 1.5 mm, into the capillary perhaps half a millimetre, drawing 7.